stonehippo/testable-js-project/README.md

     $ cd [PROJECT_FOLDER]
     $ npm install

 This will put all of the Node modules into the `node_modules` folder in the project for you.
+Essentially, `npm` uses the `package.json` file's `devDependencies` key to figure out what should be installed.
+If you're familiar with tool's like Ruby's `bundler`, this works a lot like a `Gemfile`.

 Note that this includes installing a local copy of Testacular.
 If you want to use a global copy, comment or remove the Testacular entry from the `devDependencies` object in `package.json` and install Testacular globally like this:

     $ npm install -g testacular